richo/babushka.me/content/overview.markdown

       }
     } ✓ public key

 Babushka starts with `met?`, which in this case returned something falsey -- a failing test.
-Next, it called `meet`, which generated a new key, and threw away the return value.
+Next, it called `meet`, which generated a new key, throwing away the return value.
 And now `met?` returns true-ish, which means that running `meet` made the failing `met?` test pass.
 Success!

 If we run it a second time, we see this: